deluxateer/react-recycle/README.md

 [App Link](https://react-recycle.firebaseapp.com/)

 React Recycle is a web app that tracks materials that a user recycles, and how much energy and resources they save.
 It is made with React and Redux, with Firebase/Firestore on the backend.
-This app was made for people who are interested in protecting our planet, who want to their part in reducing waste and **actually see** the impact that their contributions are making.
+This app was made for people and companies who are interested in protecting our planet, who want to their part in reducing waste and **actually see** the impact that their contributions are making.

 ## How It Works